-- 1. Literature review and ongoing initiatives.
-SCP/RAC will screen existing publications and initiatives addressing SUP at different levels: - a.
+- a.
 Geographical: global, regional, EU, national and sub-national - b.
 Promoters/enablers: public policy, private companies and civil society organisations - 2.
 Gaining knowledge on the situation of SUP in selected Mediterranean countries.
 In view of using on-the-ground information for the proper elaboration and application of the guidelines, work will be carried out in the form of case studies in at least 3 non-EU countries (most probably Morocco, Montenegro and Egypt).
 This research will allow for assessing the potential impact of the different policy options on selected SUP items.
 The work shall consider the following elements: - a.
 Screening available information on the production and use of SUP. - b.
 Screening available information on the production and use of alternatives to SUP. - c.
 Complementing this information through surveys and interviews with the industrial sector and concerned authorities. - d.
-Analysis of the particular waste management practices for selected SUP, including drivers, sources and pathways.
+Analysis of the particular waste management practices for selected SUP, including drivers, sources and pathways. - e.

-- e.
 Conducting a public perception survey on SUP of concern, their use, preference for policy measures and alternatives. - 3.
 Information document.
 Based on the above, a background document will be produced to set the scene and provide main elements to elaborate the guidelines.
+It will contain a baseline situation of SUP in the Mediterranean and potential effect of policy measures.
 This document will serve as a basis for discussion in the workshop being organised by the WES project.
-It will also be useful for the revision process. - 4.
+It will also be useful for the guidelines revision process. - 4.
 Regional training workshop on SUP.
 SCP/RAC is leading the organisation of a regional activity within the WES project, in cooperation with MIO-ECSDE.
-This activity consists in a regional training to address SUP.
-It will be a 2-3 days faceto-face training in Barcelona, in May or June 2020.
+This activity consists of a regional training to address SUP.
+The trainees will be representatives of national governments (environment and industry related), private sector (e.g. associations of industrialists) and civil society organizations from North Africa, Middle East and Western Balkans.
+It will be a 2-3 days face-to-face training in Barcelona, in June 2020 (date to be confirmed depending on the evolution of the situation regarding COVID-19).
 It will consist on different sessions: - Session 1 will address the challenges related to SUP, from the technical, environmental and the health point of view.
 It will set the knowledge baseline for participants. - Session 2 will analyse the windows of opportunity for change, looking at policy measures, industrial sector challenges and models of waste management. - Session 3 will dive into practical sessions on how countries can develop, accelerate and deploy solutions, catalyse public and private investments and engage communities to help end plastic waste in the environment.